Catherine Eddowes: Human kidney

 The kidney was taken to Thomas Horrocks Openshaw at the nearby London Hospital.
-Openshaw believed that the kidney was human, originated from the left side of the body, and that the organ had been preserved in spirits prior to being posted to Lusk on 15 October.
+Openshaw believed the kidney was human, originated from the left side of the body, and had been preserved in spirits prior to being posted to Lusk on 15 October.
 The Daily Telegraph reported on 19 October that Openshaw had described the specimen as a recent "ginny kidney" from a 45-year-old female.
-However, the Star reported the same day that Openshaw denied the report strongly, saying it was impossible to detect the age or gender of the individual whom the kidney had belonged to, or how long the organ had been preserved in spirits.
-(Note: In an interview given to the Sunday Times, published on 21 October 1888, Frederick Gordon Brown stated the portion of Kidney sent to George Lusk on 16 October had "not been [preserved] in spirits for more than a week", adding the section of kidney displayed no signs of decomposition.
+However, the Star reported the same day that Openshaw strongly denied the report, saying it was impossible to detect the age or gender of the individual to whom the kidney had belonged, or how long the organ had been preserved in spirits.
+(Note: In an interview given to the Sunday Times, published on 21 October 1888, Frederick Gordon Brown stated the portion of kidney sent to George Lusk on 16 October had "not been [preserved] in spirits for more than a week", adding the section of kidney displayed no signs of decomposition.
 Brown then elaborated: "As it exhibits no trace of decomposition, when we consider the length of time that has elapsed since the commission of the murder, we come to the conclusion that the probability is slight of its being a portion of the murdered woman of Mitre Square.")

 Major Henry Smith claimed in his memoirs that the kidney received by Lusk matched the one missing from Eddowes, because the length of renal artery attached to the kidney matched the missing length from the body, and both the body and kidney showed signs of Bright's disease.
 (Note: Eddowes had been buried one week prior to Lusk receiving the "From Hell" letter.
 As such, it was impossible to compare the length of renal artery attached to the kidney within the parcel to Eddowes's body to verify or discount the author's claims.)
 Smith's later recollection does not match the medical reports submitted by the examining pathologists or the police records.
-Police surgeon Brown said that the kidney had been trimmed up, and that the renal artery was entirely absent.
+Police surgeon Brown said the kidney had been trimmed up and that the renal artery was entirely absent.
 Metropolitan police memos state that the kidney could have come from any body, such as those found in a hospital morgue.

-Smith's account is thought by historians to be dramatic licence on his part; the kidney itself could have been sent to Lusk as a medical student's prank.
-Saunders, who attended Eddowes's post-mortem, later stated to the press, "the right kidney of the woman Eddowes was perfectly normal in its structure and healthy ... my opinion is that it was a student's antic."
+Smith's account is thought by historians to be dramatic licence; the kidney itself could have been sent to Lusk as a medical student's prank.
+Saunders, who attended Eddowes's post-mortem, later stated to the press: "the right kidney of the woman Eddowes was perfectly normal in its structure and healthy ... my opinion is that it was a student's antic."
 Chief Inspector Donald Swanson, who co-ordinated the inquiry, wrote: "similar kidneys might and could be obtained from any dead person upon whom a post-mortem had been made for any cause, by students or dissecting room porter."